Canadian Technical Security Conference (CTSC)

 Canadian Technical Security Conference (CTSC) TM

-Professional Development TSCM Group Inc., is pleased to confirm that the 13th annual Canadian Technical Security Conference (CTSC), is confirmed at the NAV CENTRE facility, located in Cornwall Ontario, Canada from Tuesday April 24, 2018 to Thursday April 26, 2018.
+Professional Development TSCM Group Inc., is pleased to confirm that the 14th annual Canadian Technical Security Conference (CTSC), is confirmed at the NAV Center, located in Cornwall Ontario, Canada from Tuesday April, 02, 2019 to Thursday April 04, 2019.

 Registration for presenters, exhibitors, and participants is now open for this annual 3-Day Canadian Technical Security (TSEC) event.

-Traditional approaches to security have centered on security silos, each of which implements separate and independent solutions targeted at a perceived threat.
-The resulting uncoordinated patchwork of incremental and ad hoc measures is inadequate in today’s complex and fluid environment – the inevitable gaps and weaknesses will be found and exploited by a determined and resourceful player.
+The uncoordinated patchwork of incremental and ad hoc measures is inadequate in today’s complex and fluid environment – the inevitable gaps and weaknesses will be found and exploited by a determined and resourceful attacker.

-CTSC 2018 will explore the complex multi-dimensional problems arising from the convergence of diverse technology and security challenges.
-Our future security will depend on security professionals going beyond a narrow scope of work, and technical specialists, working with other experts in a coherent and systematic defensive effort will become an essential methodology.
+The ability of technical security professionals to go beyond the narrow scope of work, and work with other industry experts in a coherent and systematic defensive effort will become an essential methodology.

 Individuals, businesses and government organizations have become progressively more dependent on the increasingly complex and pervasive networks of communications and information processing systems that make up cyberspace.

 However, the weaknesses and vulnerabilities of this growing and evolving system of systems have multiplied.
 It is hard enough to make complex systems work reliably in benign environments.
 In the real world, there are unlimited possibilities for cyber-attacks, to which a further dimension is added by the specter of state sponsored actors.